StuDocu/qa-engineer-assignment/README.md

 ## Test Automation:

-For the coding part you can clone this repo and you'll have a working frontend app by running a python http server:
+For the coding part you can clone this repo with `--bare` (and later push the solution with `--mirror`  to a new repo in your accounts) and you'll have a working frontend app by running a python http server:

 ```
 $ python -m http.server 8000